 Last Updated on

 Ayurveda is much more than consuming herbal medicines.
 It is about living a healthy life by preventing or overcoming various medical conditions one may come across due to an unhealthy diet or environment.
-Ayurvedic treatment for PCOS includes a combination of herbs, therapies, and a healthy lifestyle to improve the condition.
+One of the conditions on a rise in women is PCOS (Polycystic Ovary Syndrome).
+Those who are looking for natural ways to get some relief from PCOS can go for Ayurvedic treatment, which includes a combination of herbs, therapies, and a healthy lifestyle to improve the condition.

 Ayurveda is quite effective for PCOS treatment.
 Ayurvedic treatment of PCOS involves the use of herbs to boost fertility and maintain a balance of hormones.
 It also requires you to go through various types of therapies and maintain a balanced diet.
 All these play a vital role in overcoming PCOS-related problems.

-Ayurveda claims that the human body has three types of forces in it, namely, vatta, pitta, and kapha, which circulate within the body and aid in performing vital bodily functions.
-An interruption in the harmony of these forces of energy become the cause of diseases.
+Ayurveda claims that the human body has three types of forces (doshas) in it, namely, vatta, pitta, and kapha.
+They are the three principal doshas which circulate within the body and aid in performing vital bodily functions.
+An interruption in the harmony of these forces (doshas) of energy become the cause of diseases.